-The latest independent property valuation of land, building and office condominium was performed on February 3, 2020.
-The appraisal resulted to an increase in revaluation surplus, net of deferred tax, amounting to ₱184.2 million.
-The carrying amount of property and equipment at revalued amounts amounted to ₱649.3 million and ₱647.7 million as at December 31, 2021 and 2020, respectively (see Note 8).
-Management believes that there are no significant differences between the fair value as at December 31, 2021 and 2020 and at valuation date.
+The latest independent property valuation of land, building and office condominium was performed for December 31, 2022 valuation cut-off date.
+The appraisal resulted to an increase in revaluation surplus, net of deferred tax, amounting to \$230.2 million.
+The carrying amount of property and equipment at revalued amounts amounted to \$950.8 million and \$649.3 million as at December 31, 2022 and 2021, respectively (see Note 8).